silvino00/TutorialDesign/README.md

 However, due to their guided nature, video games present an opportunity unseen in most other forms of games: the ability to include the teaching aspect as part of the game itself.
 That's where not having a tutorial comes in.

 Two examples of games that perfectly reflect this type of tutorials and that are more than known in our society are the Super Mario Bross saga and Pacman.
 None of them have a tutorial but both of them show the players how to play the videogame.
-In the image below we can see how Super Mario Bross show the players that they can duble jump.
+In the image below we can see how Super Mario Bross show the players that they can double jump.
 What they do is to add a series of coins in such a way that it shows the player that there is an option to take them all.
 At that moment, the player realizes that there must be a double jump that allows him to perform that specific action.

 <img src="https://github.com/silvino00/TutorialDesign/blob/master/Images/MarioBros.JPG?raw=true" height="330">